bombarie/TENS-Transcendance/README.md

 **Hardware**
 - The hardware designs to split a single TENS output channel to up to 16 different target locations.
 The PCB was designed in [KiCad](https://www.kicad.org/) 6.0.
-- The additional libraries used in KiCad while designing the PCB.
+- The additional libraries used in KiCad while designing the PCB are included in the repository.

 ### Dependencies